slyeet03/spoify/README.md

 4. Add `http://localhost:8888/callback` to the Redirect URIs
 5. Scroll down and click `Save`
 6. You are now ready to authenticate with Spotify!
-7. Go to the `spoify` folder, and inside `configure` folder go to `creds.yml`.
-8. Enter you `Client ID` and `Client Secret`.
+7. Enter you `Client ID` and `Client Secret`.
-9. Run `spoify`
+8. Run `spoify`
-10. You will be redirected to an official Spotify webpage to ask you for permissions.
+9. You will be redirected to an official Spotify webpage to ask you for permissions.
-11. After accepting the permissions, you'll be redirected to localhost.
+10. After accepting the permissions, you'll be redirected to localhost.
 You'll be redirected to a blank webpage that might say something like "Connection Refused" since no server is running.
 Regardless, copy the URL and paste into the prompt in the terminal.

 There we go, now you can use `spoify`.